shipmonk-rnd/input-mapper/README.md

 }
 ```

+By default, any extra properties are not allowed.
+You can change that by adding `#[AllowExtraKeys]` over the class.

 ### Map Input

 To map input, provide a path to a writable directory where generated mappers will be stored.